-Led by Nick Polunin, our group has three major research foci:
+Led by Nick Polunin, our multidisciplinary group has three major research foci:

 Coral reef ecology is a major focus, particularly predator-prey interactions, and impacts of reef fishing and climate-driven coral loss on reef ecosystems.
 We took an early lead in applying stable isotopes to elucidation of food web structure of shallow temperate and deep-sea environments.
-Major projects under way include studies of: relationships between coral reef biodiversity and habitat structural complexity in the Caribbean and the governance supporting improved management (‘FORCE’, European Commission FP7 funding); deep-sea hydrothermal vent and seep food webs in the Southern Ocean (‘CHESSO’); fisheries extinctions in the Philippines (Darwin Initiative); and marine biodiversity and governance in UK Caribbean overseas Territories (DEFRA).
-There has been a recent growth in North Sea research, a series of small conservation science projects on methods of quantifying fish and shellfish abundances, assessing biodiversity of mobile species, monitoring the condition of benthic habitats, understanding effects of prohibited trawl areas on fishery-target species and sustainability of nephrops fishing, and assessment of noise impact on marine mammals during construction of offshore wind farms.
-Both local and international work explores societal perception of focal ecosystems, and marine resource needs of dependent communities.
+Major projects under way include studies of: relationships between coral reef biodiversity and habitat structural complexity in the Caribbean and the governance supporting improved management (‘FORCE’, European Commission FP7 funding); fisheries extinctions in the Philippines (Darwin Initiative); and marine biodiversity and governance in UK Caribbean overseas Territories (DEFRA).
+There has been a recent growth in North Sea research, a series of small conservation science projects on methods of quantifying fish and shellfish abundances, assessing biodiversity of mobile species, monitoring the condition of benthic habitats, understanding effects of prohibited trawl areas on fishery-target species and sustainability of nephrops fishing, and assessment of noise impact on marine mammals.
+Our Dove Time Series has demonstrated significant decadal changes in community composition.
+Local and international work explores societal perception of focal ecosystems, and marine resource needs of dependent communities.
 Novel methods for ecosystem management and governance studies are being successfully developed, including pioneering social network and futures analyses (EC FP7, DEFRA).
-In this era of climate change, overfishing and habitat destruction, evidence that can distinguish anthropogenic impact from natural fluctuations in marine populations is essential; long-term datasets are proving invaluable for this.
-Our research with the Dove Time Series has demonstrated significant decadal changes in community composition.

 We pride ourselves on the links we have between social and natural science approaches to understanding marine ecosystems.
-Within our theme, we lead the NIRES Marine Newcastle foci on Environmental Systems and Governance, while having significant links to marine resource management decision making and policy (DEFRA, Marine Scotland Science Advisory Board, Northumberland and North Eastern IFCAs).
+We have significant links to marine resource management decision making and policy (DEFRA, Marine Scotland Science Advisory Board, Northumberland and North Eastern IFCAs).